PacoSanto/Data_Availability_papers/Communications Earth & Environment_Volcanic deposits from Mount Etna as high-fidelity lunar simulants for ISRU applications/README.md

 ## Project Structure
 - `data/`: Raw data on OriginPro format
 - `scripts/`: Analysis scripts (if there are)
-- `results/`: Output figures and analysis results presented in the paper
+- `results/`: Output figures and analysis results presented in the paper. (will be update after the pubblication)
 - `docs/`: Detailed documentation, if any.

 ## Requirements